coatespeter/craft-it-pp5/README.md

 ### Subscription

 - The site has a email subscription form that uses the [Mailchimp API](https://mailchimp.com/).
+I used the embedded code provided by Mailchimp to add this feature to the site.

 ![mailchimp](media/mailchimp.png)